Lee33333/hackbright.project/README.md

 <h4>Interactivity</h4>
 --------
 <img src="/img/docs.png"><br>
-Click on the map and see details about your provider.
+Click on the map for details about your provider.
 Check out their reviews and add your own.
 Text yourself a provider's contact information using the Twilio API.
 Bookmark providers as favorites and add new providers directly to the directory.

 <h4>The Story</h4>
 --------
-I began this project by contacting the Gay and Lesbian Medical Association, a non-profit that collects data about health care providers with verifiable training and experience in LGBT health.
-They were excited about LGBT MD, however, they were unable to provide me with data to seed my database.
-I used BeautifulSoup and regular expressions to create a scraper to get the data I needed.
+I began this project by contacting the Gay and Lesbian Medical Association (GLMA), a non-profit organization of LGBT medical providers.
+GLMA was excited about LGBT MD and agreed to let me use their data.
+However, they were unable to provide me with formatted csv files.
+I used BeautifulSoup and regular expressions to create a scraper to scrape the data I needed from their site.

-On the backend, I am using the Flask web framework that calls my SQLite database using SQLAlchemy.
-I used the Python GeoPy library to geocode every provider's address and created GeoJSON objects for each person using the python GeoJSON library.
+On the backend, I am using the Flask web framework.
+It calls my SQLite database using SQLAlchemy.
+I used the Python GeoPy library to geocode every provider's address and created GeoJSON objects for each person using the Python GeoJSON library.

 I created a customized map using the MapBox.JS API.
-My GeoJSON objects are available in my page on load, allowing for easy user iteractivity using JavaScript, AJAX, and JQuery.
+My GeoJSON objects are available in the DOM on load, allowing for fast user iteractivity using JavaScript, AJAX, and JQuery.
 Users are able to search providers by radius and location, toggle by catagory, and inspect detailed information for each provider, including contact information and user reviews.

 When logged in through Facebook Oauth, users are able to access additional features such as saving favorites, contributing new doctors to the directory, adding reviews, and texting provider contact info using the Twilio API.

-<h4>Thank you</h4>
+<h4>Thank you to</h4>
 --------
-My irreplaceable mentors: Eric, Kyla, and Kate<br>
+my irreplaceable mentors: Eric, Kyla, and Kate<br>
-My family and my partner, Cam<br>
+my family and my partner, Cam<br>
-My classmates and the teaching team at Hackbright<br>
+my classmates and the teaching team at Hackbright<br>
-The Gay and Lesbian Medical Association
+the Gay and Lesbian Medical Association

 <h4>License</h4>